Journal of Adolescent Health

 Setting the Stage

-Adolescents should feel not only welcome but also respected within the medical environment.
-Pratt offers a good description of the many ways medical office staff can unintentionally demean or embarrass adolescents, such as by failing to ensure that adolescents are given privacy when they are dressing or providing samples [21].
+].
 Certain features in a practice are more developmentally appropriate and inviting for adolescents, and thus set the stage for a successful visit (Table 3).
 Practical implications of the list for the medical office include ensuring that conversations cannot be overheard between examination rooms; having age-appropriate decorations, furniture, and reading materials; and posting community volunteer opportunities.
-One way to improve the friendliness of the office environment is to ask an adolescent or group of adolescents to review the office setting and materials and provide feedback [55].
+One way to improve the friendliness of the office environment is to ask an adolescent or group of adolescents to review the office setting and materials and provide feedback [

-By building a foundation of rapport and trust during the visit, PCPs indicate respect for the adolescent as a person who is taking increasing responsibility for his or her health and well-being [56].
+].
 PCPs and office staff should introduce themselves first to the adolescent, and then to the parents, and direct as many questions as possible directly to the adolescent.
 Confidentiality should be extended to the adolescent.

 Risk and Strength Assessment